 NOTE 2: A UE and a network not supporting signalling for a maximum number of 15 EPS bearer contexts will treat the EPS bearer identity values 1 to 4 as 'reserved' values.

 For a UE in NB-S1 mode, the UE's implementation-specific maximum number of active user plane radio bearers is 2 (as defined in 3GPP TS 36.300 [20]) when the UE sets the Multiple DRB support bit to "Multiple DRB supported" during attach or tracking area update procedures, and 1 otherwise.

+Upon an inter-system change from N1 mode to NB-S1 mode in EMM-IDLE mode for the UE operating in single-registration mode, if:

+a) the number of default EPS bearers that are active in the UE is larger than the UE's implementation-specific maximum number of active user plane radio bearers; and

+b) the UE is using user plane CIoT EPS optimization;

+the UE shall, based on UE implementation, locally deactivate at least one default EPS such that the total number of active default EPS bearers that remain does not exceed the UE's implementation-specific maximum number of active user plane radio bearers.
+The UE shall then include the EPS bearer context status IE in TRACKING AREA UPDATE REQUEST message.